vurachaitanya/AWS/AWS_Basic.md

 - [AWS Reff Doc](https://docs.aws.amazon.com/config/latest/developerguide/WhatIsConfig.html)
 -  AWS Config provides a detailed view of the configuration of AWS resources in your AWS account.
 This includes how the resources are related to one another and how they were configured in the past so that you can see how the configurations and relationships change over time.
 - An AWS resource is an entity you can work with in AWS, such as an Amazon Elastic Compute Cloud (EC2) instance, an Amazon Elastic Block Store (EBS) volume, a security group, or an Amazon Virtual Private Cloud (VPC).

-### Service Control Policies (SCPs) : [AWS Reff](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_policies_scps.html)
-- Service control policies (SCPs) are a type of organization policy that you can use to manage permissions in your organization.
-SCPs offer central control over the maximum available permissions for all accounts in your organization.
-SCPs help you to ensure your accounts stay within your organization’s access control guidelines.
-SCPs are available only in an organization that has all features enabled.
-SCPs aren't available if your organization has enabled only the consolidated billing features.
-- SCP defines a guardrail, or sets limits, on the actions that the account's administrator can delegate to the IAM users and roles in the affected accounts.
-- The administrator must still attach identity-based or resource-based policies to IAM users or roles, or to the resources in your accounts to actually grant permissions.
-The effective permissions are the logical intersection between what is allowed by the SCP and what is allowed by the IAM and resource-based policies.
-- Users and roles must still be granted permissions with appropriate IAM permission policies.
-A user without any IAM permission policies has no access, even if the applicable SCPs allow all services and all actions.

 ###  Systems Manager Agent (SSM Agent) :  [AWS Reff](https://docs.aws.amazon.com/systems-manager/latest/userguide/ssm-agent.html)